Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Vikings stats and trends

-- Minnesota has three wins against the spread in seven games this season.
+- Minnesota has three wins against the spread in seven games this year.

-- Minnesota's games this season have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).
+- Minnesota has eclipsed the over/under in 42.9% of its opportunities this season (three times over seven games with a set point total).

 - Minnesota is 3-1 against the spread and 2-2 overall in games when it puts up more than 23.4 points.

-- In games that Minnesota picks up more than 382.3 yards, the team is 3-2 against the spread and 3-2 overall.
+- Minnesota is 3-2 against the spread and 3-2 overall when the team churns out more than 382.3 yards.

-- The Vikings have five giveaways this season, while the Ravens have seven takeaways.
+- The Vikings have turned the ball over five times, two fewer times than the Ravens have forced turnovers (7).

 Home and road insights